GOP says Biden family financial records a smoking gun. White House calls it a 'political stunt'

-WASHINGTON (AP) — Facing growing pressure to show progress in their investigations, House Republicans on Wednesday detailed what they say are concerning new findings about President Joe Biden's family and their finances.
+WASHINGTON — Facing growing pressure to show progress in their investigations, House Republicans have detailed what they say are concerning new findings about President Joe Biden's family and their finances.

 The smoking gun, according to the GOP, is recently obtained financial records connected to the president's son Hunter Biden, brother James Biden and a growing number of associates who received millions of dollars in payments from foreign entities in China and Romania.
 They suggest, without evidence, that the payments were part of a wide-ranging scheme to enrich themselves off the family name.